 - People involved in the software development process.

-You can get a preferential rate thanks to TECHNOCompétences, which is offering a subsidy if you register to one of following PSM sessions:
+You can get a preferential rate thanks to TECHNOCompétences which is offering a subsidy by signing up to one of the following dates:

 Eligibility requirements for registering and benefiting from the special rate: